drasmuss/hessianfree/README.rst

 Quick start
 -----------

-To install the package, open a command terminal and enter:
+Install the package via:

 .. code-block:: bash

     pip install hessianfree

-To make sure things are working, open the python interpreter and enter:
+To make sure things are working, open a python interpreter and enter:

 .. code-block:: python